-During the week ending 6 March 2021, the highest percentages of people testing positive were observed in the West Midlands and Yorkshire and The Humber.
+During the week ending 13 March 2021, the highest percentages of people testing positive are observed in the East Midlands, Yorkshire and The Humber and the North East.

 In the data used to produce these estimates, the number of people sampled in each region who tested positive for the coronavirus (COVID-19) was low relative to England overall.
 This means there is a higher degree of uncertainty in the regional estimates for this period, as indicated by larger credible intervals.